 Pantry ingredients like:

-I recommend using brown, green or french green lentils.
-Red lentils can work, but they will loose their shape as soon as they are cooked.
+I recommend using brown, green or French green lentils.
+Red lentils can work in lentil soup, but they will lose their shape as soon as they are cooked.

 Turn the Instant Pot on and hit ‘saute.’
-Add the olive oil, onion, carrots and celery and cook for roughly 5 minutes until vegetables have softened.
-Sautéing the vegetables first makes a huge difference in adding in a layer of flavor so even though it takes a little more time, I highly recommend doing it.
+Add the olive oil, onion, carrots, and celery and cook for roughly 5 minutes until vegetables have softened.
+Sautéing the vegetables first makes a huge difference in adding a layer of flavor, so even though it takes a little more time, I highly recommend doing it.

 Turn the valve to seal, then cook for 15 minutes on high pressure.
 When done, let the pressure come down naturally for 10-15 minutes.
 Turn the valve to open to release any leftover steam, then gently remove the cover.